-I have begun the process of appending database from spring 2013 to the central IWMM database.
-As I progress through the process, I will update this section to include the name of individuals whose databases have been added to the central database.
-On behalf of the IWMM, I thank everyone who submitted a database from the spring.
+I have begun the process of appending database from summer/fall 2013 to the central IWMM database.
+As I progress through the process, I will update this section to include the name of sites with databases that have been added to the central database.
+On behalf of the IWMM, I thank everyone who submitted a database in response to the fall data call.

-At this point, I have appended databases submitted by the following individuals:
+At this point, I have appended databases submitted from the following sites: